-\$0 copayment for membership at participating fitness clubs and studios.

-Membership includes standard fitness facility services.
-Any services that typically require an additional fee are not included.

-Services that are covered for you What you must pay when you get these services

-HEALTH+ech+\

-A technology support line to provide education and training on how to use your computer, tablet or smartphone to access health care and health care related information.
-Services are available to help you online, on the phone, or in your home. \$0 copayment per call

-Areas where HEALTHtech+ can help you:

-- Skype/Zoom/FaceTime training for physician visits - Telehealth visit overview, setup on personal equipment (phone, tablet, or computer) - Prescription delivery setup - Email account creation/setup for health care communication - Your medical group's online portal - SCAN Health Plan Member Portal registration

-HEALTHtech+ does not include support for purchasing equipment, home internet or computer hardware.
+Services that are covered for you What you must pay when you get these services HEALTHtech A technology support line to provide education and training on how to use your computer, tablet or smartphone to access health care and health care related information. \$0 copayment per call Areas where HEALTHtech can help you: Skype/Zoom/FaceTime training for physician visits Telehealth visit overview, setup on personal equipment (phone, tablet, or computer) Prescription delivery setup Email account creation/setup for health care communication Your medical group's online portal SCAN Health Plan Member Portal registration HEALTH tech does not include support for purchasing equipment, home internet or computer hardware.
 To access technology support assistance please call 1-833-437-0555.
+This benefit does not apply to your maximum out-of-pocket amount.
+Hearing services (Medicare-covered) Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are \$0 copayment for each office visit. covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Prior authorization rules apply

-Hearing services (Medicare-covered)
+Hearing services (Routine/Non-Medicare-covered)\